Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 - Step 1: Access the Hub GUI: `Setup & Configuration > Kubernetes Management > TKG Registrations > Register TKG Instance` to get the registration url
 - Step 2: Go to VCenter: `workload management > Supervisors > Configure > Tanzu Mission Control Registration`, and add that registration url.

+There is an alternative process to be followed via CLI with a yaml.
+(Insert info here)

 ## Prepare a Cluster Group with required capabilities

 #### Create Cluster Group
 [Official documentation](https://docs.vmware.com/en/VMware-Tanzu-Platform/services/create-manage-apps-tanzu-platform-k8s/how-to-create-run-cluster-group.html)

-Access the Hub GUI: `Infrastructure > Kubedrnetes Clusters > Create Cluster Group > Choose a name`
+Access the Hub GUI: `Infrastructure > Kubedrnetes Clusters > Create Cluster Group > Choose a name`.

+Make sure to enable Tanzu Application Engine.

 #### What are capabilities and what the Platform Engineer needs to do with them
 [Official documentation](https://docs.vmware.com/en/VMware-Tanzu-Platform/services/create-manage-apps-tanzu-platform-k8s/concepts-about-spaces.html#capabilities--platform-apis-and-features-1)